-7. Supporting Children We Care For and SEND
+7. Supporting Children Looked After (CLA) and SEND

-Children We Care For and those who have previously been in care are significantly more likely to have SEND than their peers.
+Looked-after children and previously looked-after children are significantly more likely to have SEND than their peers.
 Of those with SEND, a significant proportion will have EHCPs.
-For further information regarding this please see our CLA Policy and the Statutory Guidance for Designated Teacher for looked after and previously looked after children.
+For further information regarding CLA and SEND please see our CLA Policy and the Statutory Guidance for Designated Teacher for looked after and previously looked after children.
 (DfE, February 2018)